Gamera: Productions

 Daiei Film produced and distributed films that played major roles in forming tokusatsu and kaiju genre under Masaichi Nagata, one of creators of Gamera.
 After the dissolution of the Dai Nippon Film following the end of the World War II, Nagata, who was the chief founder and the vice president of Dai Nippon Film, instead launched a new company Daiei Film.
 Since then, Nagata emphasized to develop diverse tokusatsu productions as one of core strategies, ranging from historical drama to disaster, thriller, classic novels, romance, horror, fantasy, science fiction, and so on.
 These films especially themed wars, historical events, natural and animal disasters, extraterrestrial life, yōkai, ghost, kaijin such as Tetsu no tsume (1951), and kaiju.

 Nagata's intentions made the company to distribute foreign films, such as Disney productions due to Masaichi's connections with Walt Disney, and to produce innovative productions, resulting in the productions of the first post-war science fiction tokusatsu films in Japan; The Rainbow Man and The Invisible Man Appears in 1949.
-Eiji Tsuburaya, who had repeatedly associated with Masaichi Nagata since early 1930s, (Note: In 1930, Masaichi Nagata from Nikkatsu suggested Eiji Tsuburaya and Minoru Inuzuka from Shochiku to Nikkatsu.
-However, they eventually quitted Nikkatsu due to various troubles.
+Eiji Tsuburaya, who had repeatedly associated with Masaichi Nagata since the early 1930s, (Note: In 1930, Masaichi Nagata from Nikkatsu suggested Eiji Tsuburaya and Minoru Inuzuka from Shochiku to Nikkatsu.
+However, they eventually quit Nikkatsu due to various troubles.
 In 1948, Nagata from Daiei Film again approached Tsuburaya, who was exiled from Toho due to the purge. and suggested that if it goes well, Tsuburaya will be able to join Daiei Film.) and Sadamasa Arikawa and Shuzaburo Araki participated in these and other Daiei productions before the signing of the Six-Company Agreement in 1953 (which was also led by Masaichi), (Note: Tsuburaya's other Daiei careers include Kakute kamikaze wa fuku in 1944, Ikeru Isu in 1945, Ghost Train in 1949, and so on.) and they intended to join Daiei Film with the 1949 films after Tsuburaya's exile from Toho because of the 1948 purge due to his involvements in war propaganda, and Arikawa and Araki's voluntary resignations after Toho strikes.
 However, Tsuburaya was rather dissatisfied with the tokusatsu production (or effects) in The Invisible Man Appears (or their attempts to join the company didn't materialize), and eventually didn't join Daiei Film.
 The three later participated in Godzilla and various other Toho tokusatsu productions.
 The 2020 biopic Nezura 1964 ambiguously portrayed Tsuburaya's association with Daiei Film before Gamera.
 Additionally, various members among Tsuburaya's coworkers and students from Godzilla and other productions later participated in Gamera and Daimajin and other Daiei productions.